-HOW CAN WE LEARN TO LIVE FULL, ABUNDANT LIVES?4
+HOW CAN WE LEARN TO LIVE FULL, ABUNDANT LIVES?5

-We must learn to receive graciously.
+1. We must learn to receive graciously.

 The idiom, “Tis more blessed to give than to receive,” contains truth.
-However, learning how to receive is integral to the gospel.
+However, learning how to receive it is integral to the gospel.

 Humanly speaking, giving gives us a one-up on someone else.
 Think about it.
 During the Christmas season, someone unexpectedly gives you a gift.
 What’s your first thought?
 Oh no, I didn’t get them anything.
 How can I give them something without their thinking I only did it because they gave me something?
 It’s very difficult for us to accept gifts without feeling indebted or feeling the need to repay.
-I’m guilty.
-I’ve done this.
+I’m guilty of this.

 It’s the same thing with God’s gifts to us—especially His gifts of grace and salvation.
 How can I work to repay Him?
 If I accept it without doing anything, I’ll be indebted.
 Christians speak much about grace.
-Unfortunately, more often than not we don’t want to admit we need it as much as the next person.
-But whether it’s grace or salvation or material possessions, our challenge is to embrace them as gifts from God without feeling guilty or feeling the need to repay Him.
+Unfortunately, more often than not, we don’t want to admit we need it as much as the next person.
+But whether it’s grace, salvation, or material possessions, our challenge is to embrace them as gifts from God without feeling guilty or feeling the need to repay Him.

 When we learn to receive graciously, we can then truly manage those gifts.